 To use the new scanner, right-click on a computer in Inventory and click Scan Computers > YOUR_NEW_SCANNER

 To view the scan results, double-click on the computer you just scanned and click on the Registry option in the menu tree

 Uninstalling Application: One of the lesser-known PDQ Inventory features is that you can uninstall an application with just a few clicks.
 To do this, simply double-click on a computer in Inventory, then click the Applications menu option.
 Next, right-click on the application you want to uninstall and click Uninstall.
 A tool window will then open.
 Click Execute, and you’re done.
 Yes, it’s really that simple.

 Tools: The last PDQ Inventory feature I quickly want to mention are tools.
 Tools are networking and administrative utilities that you can run against computers from within Inventory.
 Once again, Inventory comes with several useful tools by default.
 To access the tools menu, click on Tools > Customize.
 If you want even more tools, just click on the Tools Library tab.
 Here you can select any or all of the available tools and download them into Inventory.
 Still not enough tools?
 I gotcha fam.
 Click on the New button and select Tool.
 This will launch the new tool window where you can build as many tools to your heart's content.
 Tools utilize CMD or PowerShell commands which means you have almost limitless possibilities with what you can make.
 Also, if you have an application with command line functionality, you can create a tool that will run that application against a remote computer.
-If you want to take a deep dive into custom tools in Inventory (and I suggest you do), check out this blog dedicated to the topic.

 A: A common concern with many sysadmins is how to manage machines remotely when the computers are turned off.
 With the pandemic and many users working from home, this dilemma has only gotten worse.
 Here are a few tips for managing devices that are offline with PDQ Deploy & Inventory.